 Spreadsheet risks do exist even in large businesses that use such programs.
-Though spreadsheets are considered among the most important and powerful tools for organizations and businesses for the past several decades, it doesn’t take away the fact that spreadsheets are subject to human errors.
-In addition, they can be easily altered and manipulated, and that they lack internal control.
+Though spreadsheets are considered among the most important and powerful tools for organizations and businesses over the past several decades, that doesn’t take away the fact that spreadsheets are subject to human errors.
+In addition, they can be easily altered and manipulated, and they often lack internal control.

 Spreadsheet Errors and their Impact

 Spreadsheets are convenient to use, especially for accountants and other finance professionals.
 However, spreadsheets wait for units and figures to be inputted into them by the human component of the auditing process.
 With humans being prone to making mistakes, errors can be made on spreadsheets.

 There are basically three main categories of spreadsheet errors, namely:

 Errors are the beginning of risks.
 When such errors take place frequently and become a habit, the risk increases.
 Often, there is a lack of error-checking and review, which can be detrimental to the business.
 In fact, errors in spreadsheets happen very frequently, at an estimated rate of 88%.

 In order to create spreadsheet reports that are accurate and error-free, it is important for accountants and business owners to understand the different spreadsheet risks.
 They are explained below: